Letters from The Thing #35, May 1986

 San Francisco, CA

 We certainly try, Eric!
-Although this
+Although

-an encore.
+issue for an encore.

 Dear Mark and Howard,